 - SMF1081 Norwegian Language and Culture Course (5 ECTS)

-4-week course for exchange students.
+Course for exchange students.
 Offered in the autumn and spring semester.

 Norwegian courses at Gjøvik Læringssenter (Gjøvik Learning Centre)

 Norwegian language courses at different levels, both regular and online courses.
 Students should contact Gjøvik Læringssenter, while PhD candidates and employees can contact their faculty for more information.